• Home

 Elon Musk told the World Economic Forum audience at Davos that a lack of electrical power is limiting AI deployment in the U.S.Krisztian Bocsi—Bloomberg/Getty Images

-Elon Musk warned the biggest issue hampering AI advancement in the United States is a problem Chinese competitors don’t have.
+Elon Musk has warned the biggest issue hampering AI advancement in the United States is a problem Chinese competitors don’t have.

 Recommended Video

-In a conversation in Davos, Switzerland, with BlackRock CEO and World Economic Forum interim chair Larry Fink, Musk said AI chip production is increasing exponentially, but electrical power is insufficient, hampering the efficiency of AI data centers in training and deploying AI models.
+In a conversation in Davos, Switzerland, with BlackRock CEO and World Economic Forum interim chair Larry Fink, Musk said AI chip production is increasing exponentially but electrical power is insufficient, hampering the efficiency of AI data centers in training and deploying AI models.

 The U.S. has been grappling with an outdated grid system, the result of decades of underinvestment and an aging infrastructure.
 As tech companies increasingly rely on grid operators for electrical power, reliability issues and production limitations have threatened the speed of AI implementation, raising investor concerns of an AI bubble and fueling the belief that the U.S. has already lost the battle with Chinese tech.